aportno/utxo-blockchain-java/README.md

 The blockchain, the ledger itself, should not be broadcast, but only sent to wallets who request it.
 Broadcasting a blockchain is actually very inefficient and difficult because the chain can grow to fairly large sizes.

+Our last message type is `MessageAddressPrivate`.
+A wallet that wants a list of all participating wallets (including the genesis miner) in the blockchain system can send a private query for this message.
+In most cases this isn't necessary because each wallet is constantly and automatically updating its local wallet list whenever it receives a message from other wallets.